We have the salmon, rockfish or nature trip you are looking for!

 Historically the San Mateo County coast has been one of the hottest area to fish for salmon in the first few months of the season.
 The rich waters hold krill, shortbelly rockfish, anchovies, sardines and other forage that the big kings feed on.
 During a typical season, there are usually more salmon early in the season, averaging 8 to 15 pounds along with an occasional "slug", with fewer but bigger fish available later in the season.

-Limits of quality salmon, consisting of two fish which must be at least 20 or 24 inches long, are the rule when the bite is going strong (the minimum size for the 2014 season will be 24 inches in April and May but is still being determined for the remainder of the season).
+Limits of quality salmon, consisting of two fish which typically must be at least 20 or 24 inches long, are the rule when the bite is going strong (we anticipate the minimum size for the 2015 season will be 24 inches in April but is still being determined for the remainder of the season).

 The salmon season along the Bay Area coastline typically runs from April into November, as determined by the regulations set by the federal and state fishery management agencies.